- Sleep Products

 Rhythmic movement disorder (RMD) describes a neurological condition where a person rocks or moves their body in a repetitive manner just before or while falling asleep.
 The movements typically involve the upper torso, neck, arms, or head.
 RMD is typically experienced by children and most cases disappear naturally by age 5.
 The disorder was first described in 1905 and referred to as jactatio capitis nocturna or rhythmie du sommeil.

-A person with RMD moves part of their in a repetitive manner, especially movements involving the neck and upper torso.
+A person with RMD moves part of their body in a repetitive manner, especially movements involving the neck and upper torso.
 This happens just before sleep or during stage 1 of non-REM light sleep.
 Sometimes the movements can continue into REM sleep, but it’s possible those movements are actually symptoms of REM behavior disorder.
-The episodes last under 15 minutes, and the movement themselves are rapid, occurring at a rate of 1 to 2 seconds.
+The episodes last under 15 minutes, and the movements themselves are rapid, occurring at a rate of 1 to 2 seconds.

 Rhythmic movement disorder most often appears as one of the three types of body movement described below, or as a combination of two: